 Regulations made sure Fannie and Freddie took on fewer of these loans than most banks.
-They acquired more of these loans to maintain market share in a very competitive market.
+Still, they acquired more of these loans to maintain market share amid tightening competition.

-In 2005, the Senate sponsored a bill that prohibited them from holding mortgage-backed securities in their portfolio.
+In 2005, the Senate sponsored a bill that prohibited them from holding mortgage-backed securities in their portfolios.
 Congress wanted to reduce the risk to the government.
 In total, the two GSEs owned or guaranteed $5.5 trillion of the $11.2 trillion mortgage market.

 But the Senate bill failed, and Fannie and Freddie increased their holdings of risky loans.
 They could make more money from the loans' high interest rates than from the fees they got from selling the loans.
 Again, they were seeking to maintain high stock prices in a very competitive housing market.

 As government-sponsored enterprises, Fannie and Freddie took on more risk than they should have.
 They didn't protect the taxpayers who ultimately had to absorb their losses.
 But they didn't cause the housing downturn.
 They didn't flood the market with exotic loans.
-Instead, they were a consequence, not a cause, of the mortgage crisis.
+They were a symptom, not a cause, of the mortgage crisis.

 Derivatives Helped Cause Their Downfall

-By 2007, only 17 percent of their portfolio was subprime or Alt-A loans.
+By 2007, only 17% of their portfolios were subprime or Alt-A loans.
 But then housing prices declined, and homeowners began defaulting.
-As a result, this relatively small percentage of subprime loans contributed 50 percent of the losses.
+As a result, this relatively small percentage of subprime loans contributed 50% of the losses.

-As GSEs, Fannie and Freddie weren't required to offset the size of their loan portfolio with enough capital from stock sales to cover it.
+As GSEs, Fannie and Freddie weren't required to offset the size of their loan portfolios with enough capital from stock sales to cover it.
 It was a result of both their lobbying efforts and the fact that their loans were insured.
 Instead, they used derivatives to hedge the interest-rate risk of their portfolios.
 When the value of the derivatives fell, so did their ability to guarantee loans.